brianSalk/graph-theory-notes/README.md

 \sum_{v \in V} d(v) = 2|E|
 ```
 *note*: $|E|$ means the cardinality of $E$, or the number of elements in $E$.
 **Isomorphism**: When two or more graphs differ only in names of edges and/or verticies but are structurally identical.
+Notated $\phi$.
+If two graphs are isomorphic, then they must have:
+* the same $|V|$
+* the same $|E|$
+* Each vertex has the same valency

+These facts alone do not prove that two graphs are isomorphic, but can disprove that they are isomorphic.
+There is no known polynomial time verification that two graphs are isomorps.